Todochris/CheatSheets/Softwares CLI/Git CheatSheet.md

 | :------------ | :------------ |
 | `git remote add origin [url]` | Specifies the remote repository for your local repository.
 | `git remote set-url origin [url]` | Specifies the remote repository for your local repository.
+| `git remote remove origin`    | Disconnect the repo from original remote (usefull when you pull a public repo that you want to work on your own
+| `git remote -v`               | Check remote configuration

 [url] On GitHub, the url that points to the repo is like this `git@github.com:GITHUB_USERNAME/REPO_NAME.git`